unstoppabledomains/resolution-cli/README.md

 If no Ethereum JSON RPC provider is defined, a default Infura provider will be used

-The options for defining a provider are:
+Options for defining a provider:

 - `RESOLUTION_PROVIDER` env variable